Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 ~ extracted from McKinsey's Insights in Operations

-Accenture published a document titled "Five reasons why You should prioritize supplier diversity as part of your sourcing strategy" in 2020.
+Accenture published a document titled "Five reasons why You should prioritise supplier diversity as part of your sourcing strategy" in 2020.
 The five reasons are: (1) to improve supplier competitiveness, (2) to boost innovation, (3) to heighten the perception of impact, (4) to attract and retain top talent, and (5) to provide positive social impact.

 "But many companies with Supplier Diversity Programs historically have treated them like 'check the box' or non-essential programs, which are often deprioritized when things get tough..."